slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Tony Hawk*

 > *"Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering." (...)
 "Close some doors today.
-Not because of pride, incapacity or arrogance, but simply because they lead you nowhere."
+Not because of pride, incapacity or arrogance, but simply because they lead you nowhere." (...)
+"You drown not by falling into a river, but by staying submerged in it."
 -- Paulo Coelho*

 Letting go allows progress.
 Let things happen instead of trying things to happen.
 Accept loss.
 Surrender conceals great power: lulling the enemy into complacency, it gives you time to recoup, time to undermine, time for revenge.